 - Mix together egg, oil and vanilla.
 Add brown sugar and mix again.

-- Add blended and non blended quick oats, flour, baking powder and soda, salt, cinnamon and nutmeg to a mixing bowl.
+- Add blended (if you're using them) and non blended quick oats, whole wheat flour, baking powder and soda, salt, cinnamon and nutmeg to a mixing bowl.
 Mix together.

 - Add flour mixture to egg mixture.
 Mix together until combined.